jwharm/java-gi/website/docs/usage.md

 First of all, make sure that the native GLib, Gtk and/or GStreamer libraries are installed on your operating system.

-Next, add the dependencies as described on [JitPack.io](https://jitpack.io/#jwharm/java-gi/v0.5.1):
+Next, add the dependencies as described on [JitPack.io](https://jitpack.io/#jwharm/java-gi/v0.5.1).
+For example, if you use Gradle:

 ```groovy
 allprojects {